Nìng xià 宁夏 'better summer'

 Ningxia is famous for growing Wolfberries ➚ or ‘goji’ berries that have been touted as a health or super food in Europe and America.
 It is one of the ingredients of a local specialty eight treasure tea 八宝茶 babaocha.
 Licorice ➚ root is also grown in this area.

-Ningxia belongs to the dry north as far as climate is concerned, it has cold winters and short but hot summers with little rainfall.
+Ningxia belongs to the dry northern region of China.
+It has cold winters and short but hot summers with little rainfall.

 City populations for 2012, Province statistics National Bureau of Statistics 2014